-Russell Wilson may want to add Antonio Brown, but a lot would have to happen first
+Russell Wilson may want Seahawks to sign Antonio Brown, but a lot would have to happen first

 As Clayton wrote, this also isn’t something that would happen anytime soon — Clayton wrote late July, when camp begins, at the earliest.

-Maybe by then the NFL would have made a ruling on Brown’s status.
+Maybe by then the NFL will have a ruling on Brown’s status.

-But maybe by then the Seahawks would also have Josh Gordon back in the fold, if he has been reinstated by the league and is immediately eligible to play (also some big question marks there, but reports this week stated Gordon is going to apply and that he might get cleared).
+But maybe by then the Seahawks would have Josh Gordon back in the fold, if he has been reinstated by the league and is immediately eligible to play (also some big question marks there, but reports this week stated Gordon is going to apply and that he might get cleared).

 If Seattle has Gordon they probably don’t even think about Brown.